mleguen/ansible-modules-syncthing/README.md

 library = ./library
 ```

-Please note this module was test on:
+Please note this module was tested on:

-* Ubuntu 16.04 with Syncthing v0.14.52
+* Debian Buster with Syncthing v1.0.0

 Please report successful usage on other platforms/versions.